Some offers mentioned on this page may be outdated. To confirm offers and credit card details, check the issuer’s website.

 If you’ve ever dropped your cell phone, you know that momentary feeling of panic as you watch it hit the ground.
-Cell phones can be expensive and pretty fragile too.
+Cell phones can be expensive—and fragile.

 Perils are waiting everywhere, so carriers offer cell phone insurance policies for an additional fee.
-Some credit cards, however, actually offer cell phone protection for loss and damage as a free benefit to cardholders.
+Some credit cards, however, offer cell phone protection for loss and damage as a free perk for cardholders.

 Cell Phone Protection by Credit Card Provider